epics-containers/epics-containers.github.io/docs/user/tutorials/ioc_changes1.rst

 ``ibek`` *support YAML* file that contributes to the schema.

 The *Support yaml* files are in the folder ``/epics/ibek`` inside of the container.
-They were placed their during the compilation of the support modules at Generic IOC build time.
+They were placed there during the compilation of the support modules at Generic IOC build time.

 It can be instructive to look at these files to see what entities are available